 Antwerp is truly heaven for coffee lovers, with coffee bars on practically every street corner.
 But how are they different from each other?
 Where to find the ultimate cuppa that suits your taste and what is the story behind it?
 Coffee roaster Koen Bleuzé shares his top 10 favourite coffee bars and explains his choices.

 Kolonel Koffie is within walking distance of the Royal Museum of Fine Arts, on the corner of Troonplaats.
 “This really is the place to go if you’re looking for a great atmosphere”, says Koen.
-“And soon they will be taking things to the next level as they recently bought their own coffee roaster, by German speciality brand Probat.
-Soon they will start roasting their own coffee.”
+Kolonel Koffie also burns its own beans, which you can take home to put on the kettle yourself.

 “Caffènation played a pioneering role in the Antwerp coffee scene”, says Koen.
 “They launched a new way of drinking coffee and have really upped the ante.
 They take coffee very seriously, whether roasting or serving it, and you can really taste the difference.
 They concentrate on the quality, the origin of the bean is crucial here.
 You’ll only find trained baristas here.”
 Caffènation supplies coffee to various bars and restaurants in Antwerp and is a fixture on Antwerp’s coffee scene.
 This popular coffee bar is just a stone’s throw from Theaterplein and Mechelseplein.